TheMannu/Technology-Topics-Quick-Reference/NPM-vs-Yarn.md

 ### NPM
 - NPM v6 and below had a nested dependency structure that could lead to issues like "dependency hell."
 - NPM v7+ now uses a "flat" `node_modules` structure similar to Yarn's approach, which helps avoid these issues.

+### Yarn
+- Yarn has always had a deterministic dependency resolution system, meaning it ensures the same dependency tree across installations, reducing issues with module conflicts.